-Dr Derek Zheng completed his doctoral training in Educational, Child and Adolescent Psychology at University College London (UK) under the National Council of Social Service Scholarship (Singapore).
-He is a Chartered Psychologist with the British Psychological Society (UK) and a Registered Practitioner Psychologist with The Health and Care Professions Council (UK) and the Singapore Psychological Society.
+Dr Derek Zheng completed his doctoral training in Educational, Child and Adolescent Psychology at University College London (UK) under a scholarship from the National Council of Social Service (Singapore).
+He is a Chartered Psychologist and Associate Fellow with the British Psychological Society (UK).
+Dr Derek is also registered with The Health and Care Professions Council (UK) as a Practitioner Psychologist and the Singapore Psychological Society as a Registered Psychologist.

-Dr Derek has worked with several special education (SPED) schools in Singapore.
-In his previous role at a SPED school, he worked as the Senior Psychologist/Team Lead of a multi-disciplinary team of Allied Health Professionals for 18 months.
-He provided consultations, conducted psychological assessments, delivered innovative psychological interventions (e.g. LEGO® Club – therapeutic sessions aimed at improving the social and communication skills of pupils diagnosed with autism spectrum disorder) and led the casework management of high-needs pupils.
+Dr Derek has many years of experience working in several special education (SPED) schools in Singapore.
+In his previous role, he was the Senior Psychologist/Team Lead of a multi-disciplinary team of allied health professionals at a SPED school.
+He provided consultations, conducted psychological assessments, delivered individualised psychological interventions and led the clinical casework management of high-needs pupils in the school.

-Aside from administering psychological tools/assessments (e.g. Anxiety/Stress, Cognition/IQ, Depression, Dyslexia, Executive Function/Attention Deficit Hyperactivity Disorder, School Readiness, Trauma, etc.), Dr Derek adopts a child/adolescent-focused approach and uses a repertoire of psychological techniques (e.g. projective drawings, solution-orientated brief coaching, therapeutic play approaches, trauma-focused cognitive behavioural therapy, etc.) to elicit the voice of children/adolescent.
-He is able to gain deeper insights into the difficulties experienced by the child/adolescent by enabling them to express themselves and participate meaningfully through these psychological approaches.
-Through consultations, Dr Derek collaborates with parents/caregivers to help them to better understand and support their child’s learning, psychosocial and/or emotional well-being difficulties.
+In his work with children and young persons at Adelphi Psych Medicine Clinic, Dr Derek adopts a child/young person-centred approach and uses a repertoire of psychological interventions, such as cognitive-behavioural therapy, projective drawings, solution-focused brief coaching, trauma-informed practices, therapeutic play approaches and positive behaviour interventions and supports.
+He is able to gain deeper insights into the difficulties experienced by the child and young person by allowing them to express themselves and participate meaningfully through these psychological approaches.
+Through consultations, Dr Derek also collaborates with parents/caregivers to help them better understand and support their child’s learning and emotional needs.

 Dr Derek Zheng is available for appointments on Fridays and Saturdays.